-- 41. Interested parties are also entitled to make representations concerning applications for premises licences, or apply for a review of an existing licence.
-Interested parties are defined in the Act as follows: - 42.
-"A person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence or to which the application is made, the person: - Lives sufficiently close to the premises to be likely to be affected by the authorised activities: - Has business interests that might be affected by the authorised activities; or - Represents persons in either of these two groups." - 43.
-This authority will consider whether a person is an interested party on a case by case basis, taking all relevant factors into account.
+- 40. Interested parties are also entitled to make representations concerning applications for premises licences or apply for a review of an existing licence.
+Representations that relate to the Licensing Objectives will be relevant and those that are irrelevant will not be considered.
+Interested parties are defined in the Act as follows: - 41.
+"A person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence or to which the application is made, the person: - Lives sufficiently close to the premises to be likely to be affected by the authorised activities; - Has business interests that might be affected by the authorised activities; or - Represents persons in either of these two groups." - 42.
+This authority will consider whether a person is an interested party on a case-bycase basis, taking all relevant factors into account.

+People living close to the premises.
-- 44. People living close to the premises - 45.
-The factors that this Authority will take into account when determining what 'sufficiently close to the premises' means will include:

-- 47. The size of the premises; - 48.
-The nature of the premises; - 49.
-The distance of the premises from the location of the person making the representation; - 50.
-The potential impact of the premises (number of customers, routes likely to be taken by those visiting the premises); - 51.
-The circumstances of the complainant.
+- 43. The factors that this Authority will take into account when determining what 'sufficiently close to the premises' means will include: - The size of the premises. - The nature of the premises. - The distance of the premises from the location of the person making the representation. - The potential impact of the premises (number of customers, routes likely to be taken by those visiting the premises). - The circumstances of the complainant.
 This is not to be taken as the personal characteristics of the complainant, but the interests of the complainant which may be relevant to the distance from the premises.
 For example, it may be reasonable to conclude that 'sufficiently close to be likely to be affected' could have a different meaning for (a) a private resident; (b) residential school for children with truanting problems; and (c) a residential home for vulnerable adults.

-- 53. The nature and scope of business interests that could be affected - 54.
-When considering the matter of business interests, this Authority will give the term the widest possible interpretation and include such as partnerships, faith groups, educational establishments; and medical practices.
+The nature and scope of business interests that could be affected.

-56. As to whether a person has business interests that might be affected by the premises under consideration, factors that are likely to be relevant will include:

-- 58. The size of the premises; - 59.
-The catchment area of the premises (that is how far people travel to visit the premises); and - 60.
-Whether the person making the representation making the representation has business interests in that catchment area that might be affected.
+- 44. When considering the matter of business interests, this Authority will give the term the widest possible interpretation and include such as partnerships, faith groups, educational establishments, and medical practices. - 45.
+As to whether a person has business interests that might be affected by the premises under consideration, factors that are likely to be relevant will include: - The size of the premises; - The catchment area of the premises (that is how far people travel to visit the premises); and - Whether the person making the representation has business interests in that catchment area that might be affected.